hrispm/advanced-ads-genesis/readme.txt

 * a couple of positions around and within the header – the part where the site’s title and description and maybe also a navigation and a search form are located
 * around the main content and sidebar wrappers
 * before, within and after the main and the alternative sidebar
-* around the loop – the part where the posts and pages gets loaded, but not within the actual content itself.
+* around the loop – the part where the posts and pages gets loaded, but not within the actual content itself
 * plenty of positions around the content.
-You can even specify positions around the content title here.
+You can even specify positions around the content title here
-* around the comments, pings (websites that link to your post) and the comment form.
+* around the comments, pings (websites that link to your post) and the comment form
-* before, within and after your site’s footer.
+* before, within and after your site’s footer

 Keep in mind that content positions might be repeated on overview pages like home or category pages and the ad might be injected multiple times per page.